Oprah Winfrey signs mega-deal with Apple for original programming

 "Together, Winfrey and Apple will create original programs that embrace her incomparable ability to connect with audiences around the world," Apple said in a statement.

-It's the latest salvo in a pop culture battle for attention and comes three weeks after Netflix announced a deal to bring former President Barack Obama and First Lady Michelle Obamas as producers of exclusive content.
+It's the latest salvo in a pop culture battle for attention and comes three weeks after Netflix announced a deal to bring former President Barack Obama and his wife, Michelle, as producers of exclusive content.
 That streaming service was already basking in the glow of previous deals with "Scandal" creator Shonda Rhimes and talk show icon David Letterman.

 One day before the Winfrey news broke, Amazon touted a new first-look deal with Nicole Kidman's production company.